sundayifeanyi/easeapp/README.md

 # easeapp
 this is a simple web app
-to demostrate nav bar an margin tutorials
+to demostrate nav bar and margin tutorials water droplet design with css